eddiethedean/mock-spark/docs/storage_api_guide.md

 ## Overview

-Mock-spark provides two APIs for managing storage:
+Sparkless provides two APIs for managing storage:

 1. **PySpark-Compatible APIs** (SQL commands) - ✅ Use for compatibility with PySpark
 2. **sparkless Convenience APIs** (`._storage` API) - ⚠️ Private sparkless-specific, not available in PySpark